LewisSDAFNI/ALWedding2026/docs/index.md

 &emsp;&emsp;**Cermony:** The official ceremony and blessing will start from 1:30 PM, arrival from 12:45 PM. <br/>
 &emsp;&emsp;**Reception** Evening guest should arrive from around 5:30 PM.
 Food, cake, and celebrations will begin around 6.30 PM.<br/>

 Please RSVP via Email (alwedding2026@outlook.com) or on our mobiles.
-Let us know if you can make, which part of the day you've been invited to, and how of you there are, so we can update our fancy spreadsheet.
+Let us know if you can make, which part of the day you've been invited to, and how many of you there are, so we can update our fancy spreadsheet.
 Otherwise we are hiring Pennywise and Jason Voorhees to track you down.

 To find out more about The Wedding take a look at the following pages for information on things like accommodations near the venue, photos of important things, and extra details.
 Boo's-Maids, Grimm's-men, Flower Ghouls, and others with extra tasks, we will be contact to let you know how much of your blood we will need.